jameshussey474/Restaurant-landing-page-1/README.md

      ![Desktop Menu Grid](./grid-desktop.PNG)

 -    I took some time to focus on accessability concerns as well.
 Regarding CSS, most of that time was spent making sure that contrast met standards.
 I also wanted to make sure that I could hide `<label>` elements to give them custom styling, but still remain available for users who navigate the page with the tab key.
+This is the utility class I used for such elements:

 ```css
 /* Utility class for several pseudo elements to hide them on the page but make sure content is there for accessability reasons. */